phatchman/pico_dazzler/README.md

 # Performance

 For almost all uses, the PICO will provide native-speed performance.
 However, I've found 2 issues:
 1. The USB Host implementation on the Pico cannot read data at full speed.
 For fast updates to the video memory, the Pico may cause slowdowns.
-I've not found this to be noticeable, except in BARPLOT, which changes the video mode and video memory adress on each frame.
+I've not found this to be noticable in any program I've tested.
 2. The SOUNDF.COM application can produce audio faster than the 48kHz sampling rate implemented.
-You will get some occasional pops at the highest frequencies.
+You will get some occasional pops at the highest frequencies on sin wave and oboe.

 ## Performance Testing Results
 The results below are from a test program that updates the full 2k of video ram with an alternating pattern in a tight loop, as fast as possible.